Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Acknowledgement

 \section{Acknowledgement}

 We sincerely thank Prof. Junjie Cao for helpful discussions.
 We thank LetPub \cite{letpub} for its linguistic assistance during the preparation of this manuscript.
-This work was supported by the National Natural Science Foundation of China (Grant No. 12505122).
+This work was supported by the National Natural Science Foundation of China (Grant No. 12505122) and the Natural Science Foundation of Henan Province (Grant No. 252300423511).